Creating Comics with Branching Storylines

 advanceControls = {

-{ input = Panels.Input.A, target = 1 },
+{ input = Panels.Input.A, target = "climb-over" },

-{ input = Panels.Input.B, target = 4 },
+{ input = Panels.Input.B, target = "go-around" },

 },